← Back to Blog

 Attack Vector 4: Frontrunning the Permit Transaction

-When a user submits a transaction that includes both permit() and a subsequent action (deposit, swap), a MEV bot can observe the signature in the mempool and frontrun it:
+When a user submits a transaction that includes both permit() and a subsequent action, an MEV bot can observe the signature in the mempool and frontrun it:

 1. User submits depositWithPermit(amount, deadline, v, r, s)